EpicBozo/Shopping-Website/README.md

-This is a website that will find the cheapest item of a product throughout the internet
+# This is a website that will search for a certain product online
+## More of a fun project im bored

+> Note to self, run pip install -r requirements.txt